-On one of the evenings we went to Joe's Downstairs, a restaurant nearby, which should be boasting not only about its delicious food but also the breathtaking view of the sunset!
-It was just mesmerizing - you could see the sky changing its colour from deep clear blue to a mixture of bright shining yellow, orange and burning red as though the sun was burning right in front of you!
+On one of the evenings we went to this place called - Joe's Downstairs, a restaurant nearby, which should be boasting not only about its delicious food but also the breathtaking view of the sunset!
+At first I was a bit sceptic about how beautiful could a sunset be, really?
+But I was surprised at the sight - It was just mesmerizing - you could see the sky changing its colour from deep clear blue to a mixture of bright shining yellow, orange and burning red as though the sun was burning right in front of you!
 That is one of the sights of Phuket I will never forget.
+One of the biggest reasons apart from many why one should visit Phuket for a vacation.

 In Phuket everything and everyone seemed to be so relaxed.
-It looked like even the residents were on a vacation! - which is wonderful :)
+It looked like even the residents were on a vacation! - which is so rare and wonderful :)

 The food was delicious - Thai chicken curry, Steamed Lemon Fish, Sticky Rice, Ice creams and their local deserts were the best.

-After Phuket we went to Bangkok, which was just a one day trip.
+On our way back home, we had a day's stopover at Bangkok.
 So we decided to go to Wat Pho.
+I had heard a lot about it!
 The Wat pho has the single largest statue of Lord Buddha which is 43 meters long and 15 meters high - called the Reclining Buddha.
 Every minute spent there made the trip totally worth it!
 This was truly a spiritual experience.

 By evening we had to return back to the airport as it was time for our flight.

-This was a short and sweet trip and was a good first experience :) Looking forward to more such trips!
+This was a short and sweet trip and was a good first experience :) By the end of this trip I knew that I was coming back for a solo trip to experience this country better!